SFang-cmd/medlaunch-backend/design.md

 ### Core Entity: Hospital Accreditation Survey Report

 The system centers around **Survey Reports** - documents that capture the results of accreditation surveys conducted at healthcare facilities by organizations like the Joint Commission.
 The schema is based on the actual hospital accreditation processes, which I did research on to simulate a realistic use case of a backend API for Medlaunch.
+Although the actual fields may be slightly incorrect, as I am not too familiar with medical accreditation processes, I did my best to simulate a realistic use case and create fields that both showcase my programming versatility while maintaining an authentic use case that may be rationalized by Medlaunch employees and higher-ups who have knowledge of hospital management practices.

 #### Report Interface (13 Fields)